-Variable Stars.-Prof. Schönfeld, in the notes to his second catalogue of variable stars, which was published in 1875, refers to the singular circumstance that R Serpentis had not been observed at its minimum, though he doubted if it descended below the twelfth magnitude.
-Considering that the variability of this star was detected by Harding in 1826, the want of satisfactory determinations of the times of minima might hardly have been expected; it does not appear that our knowledge in this direction has advanced during the last ten years.
-Schönfeld's formula assigns for dates of maxima January 27, 1885, and January 19, 1886; the middle date is July 25, somewhere about which we may look for a minimum, though it is to be remarked that the increase of light has been observed to be more rapid than the decrease, especially near maximum.
+VARIABLE STARS.-Prof. Schönfeld, in the notes to his second catalogue of variable stars, which was published in 1875, refers to the singular circumstance that R Serpentis had not been observed at its minimum, though he doubted if it descended below the twelfth magnitude.
+Considering that the variability of this star was detected by Harding in 1826, the want of satisfactory determinations of the times of minima might hardly have been expected ; it does not appear that our knowledge in this direction has advanced during the last ten years.
+Schönfeld's formula assigns for dates of maxima January 27, 1885, and January 19, 1886 ; the middle date is July 25, somewhere about which we may look for a minimum, though it is to be remarked that the increase of light has been observed to be more rapid than the decrease, especially near maximum.
 Observations made during the approaching summer, and continued as long as practicable, may perhaps lead to a well-determined minimum being put on record.
 The position of R Serpentis for the commencement of the present year is in right ascension 15h.
 45m.
-23 6s., declination + 15° 29' 3''.
+23'6s., declination + 15° 20' 3''.

-ascension 15th 45th 23'6s., declination +15°29'3".
+mencement of the present year is in right ascension 151, 4511, 23'6s., declination $+15^{\circ}$ 29' 3''.
 A star in R.A.
 14h.
-8m. os., decl. - 11°15'2 for 1885'0 is probably variable from at least 7'5m. to 10m.
+8m. os., decl. -11° 15''2 for 1885 to is probably variable from at least 7'5m. to 10m.
 On April 18, 1854, it was estimated a tenth magnitude, at a subsequent date 8'5, and on March 18, 1874, it was as bright as 7'5.
 It is not in Lalande, Bessel, Santini, Lamont, nor in the Bonn Observavations, vol. vi.
 It is entered on Harding's Atlas as a seventh magnitude.

-THE OCCULTATION OF ALDEBARAN ON MARCH 21.-The disappearance of Aldebaran at its next occultation by the moon takes place while the star is yet above the horizon at Greenwich, but its altitude there will be less than $2\frac{1}{2}^{\circ}$ .
+THE OCCULTATION OF ALDEBARAN ON MARCH 21.-The disappearance of Aldebaran at its next occultation by the moon takes place while the star is yet above the horizon at Greenwich, but its altitude there will be less than $2\frac{1}{2}^{\circ}$.
 At Exeter the star disappears at 11h.
 45m.
-19s., Greenwich time, at an altitude of $4\frac{1}{2}^{\circ}$ , so that there is a possibility of observations in the west of England.
+19s., Greenwich time, at an altitude of $4\frac{1}{2}^{\circ}$, so that there is a possibility of observations in the west of England.